i-ASL/Tightly_Coupled_UWB-IMU_Fusion/README.md

-# Experimental Comparison of Tightly and Loosely Coupled Kalman Filters for 6D Pose Estimation Using UWB and IMU Sensors(2024ICCAS)
+# Experimental Comparison of Tightly and Loosely Coupled Kalman Filters for 6D Pose Estimation Using UWB and IMU Sensors(2024 ICCAS)

 we present a novel approach for robot pose estimation in SE(3) using a tightly coupled integration of Ultra-Wideband (UWB) and Inertial Measurement Unit (IMU) data.
 Our method leverages Extended Kalman